 What is Windows Autopilot?

 Windows Autopilot is a service that allows you to set up and manage new devices without any involvement from your IT department.
-It leverages cloud-based services to configure and enrol devices connected to your organisation.
+It leverages cloud-based services to configure and enroll devices connected to your organisation.

 You can use Windows Autopilot to onboard, reset or restore, and update devices with the latest security and feature updates.
 It supports the entire device lifecycle, from initial deployment to ongoing management and eventual retirement.